-It increases the size of the stable time increment and so, fewer increments are needed to complete the job.
-Artificially increasing the material density (mass scaling) by a factor of f2, increases the analysis speed by a factor of f.
+It increases the size of the stable time increment, so fewer increments are needed to complete the job.
+Artificially increasing the material density (mass scaling) by a factor of f2 increases the analysis speed by a factor of f.

 To reduce the number of increments required in an Abaqus/Explicit analysis, we can speed up the simulation compared to the time of the actual process—that is, we can artificially reduce the time period of the event or, equally, increase the rate of loading.
 This will introduce possible errors.
 If the loading rate is increased too much, the increased inertia forces will change the predicted response.
 In an extreme case the problem will exhibit wave propagation response.
 The only way to avoid this error is to choose a load rate that is not too large.

-How to find out a load rate is appropriate or not?
+How to find out if a load rate is appropriate or not?

 1) Running several simulations with different load rates

 - Run a series of simulations in the order from the fastest load rate to the slowest.
 As you know, the analysis time is greater for slower load rates.

 - Examine the results (deformed shapes, stresses, strains and energies) to get an understanding of the effects of varying the model when changing the load rate Abaqus: